bxparks/AUnit/README.md

 * `assertTestSkip(name)`
 * `assertTestNotSkip(name)`

+### Smaller Test Runner Loop Chunks

+In ArduinoUnit, each call to `Test::run()` will process the entire list of currently active test cases.
+In AUnit, each call to `TestRunner::run()` will process just one test case and return.
+I chose to break up the `TestRunner::run()` method into smaller pieces to allow the `loop()` method to return to the system more frequently.
+This is especially important on the ESP8266 platform where system must get some periodic CPU cycles to perform its own tasks.

 ### Assertion Parameters Omitted in Messages

 The various `assertXxx()` macros in AUnit print a slightly shorter